OpenVoiceOS/community-docs/docs/faq.md

 ### Does OVOS work offline?

-yes! by default ovos-core does not require internet.

-That said individual skills and plugins may require internet and most of the time you will want to use those
+By default ovos-core does not require a backend internet server to operate.
+Some skills can be accessed (via command line) entirely offline.
+The default speech-to-text (STT) engine currently requires an internet connection, though some self-hosted, offline options are available.
+Individual skills and plugins may require internet, and most of the time you will want to use those.

 ### Does OVOS depend on any servers?